readthedocs/readthedocs.org/docs/user/commercial/subscriptions.rst

 We want to make it easy to manage your billing information.
 All :doc:`organization owners </commercial/subscriptions>` can manage the subscription for that organization.
-It's easy in this dashboard to achieve a number of common tasks:
+It's easy to achieve a number of common tasks in this dashboard:

 * Update your credit card information.
 * Upgrade, downgrade, or cancel your plan.